qwasi/android-sdk/README.md

 Every device that engages with Qwasi SDK requires a unique device token.
 This token will be stored by the Qwasi object when it is instantiated, and passed to the server when a device is registered or push is enabled.
 There are many registerDevice overloads defined in Qwasi.java, the simplest and most useful is: public void registerDevice(String deviceToken, String userToken), when this function calls it's interface's onSuccess, it also broadcasts an event of the devicetoken as a String.
+Saving your registration status and device token to your sharedPrefences default will allow the Qwasi Service fetch and parse messages while the app is closed.
 Example:

 ```java